 Tourette Syndrome is one of several types of Tic Disorders.
 Tics are defined as involuntary, repetitive movements and vocalizations.

-- In Individuals with Disabilities Education Act (2004), Tourette syndrome is included under the category of Other Health Impairment which is defined as having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment.
-If a child is identified and diagnosed as having Tourette syndrome, the school paperwork will have him listed as Other Health Impairment. https://sites.ed.gov/idea/regs/b/a/300.8.
+In Individuals with Disabilities Education Act (2004), Tourette Syndrome was included under the category of Other Health Impairment which is defined as ‘having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment’.
+If a child is identified and diagnosed as having Tourette Syndrome, the school paperwork will have him listed as Other Health Impairment.

-There are three different types of Tic Disorders which are neurological conditions that begin in childhood:
+These three types of Tic Disorders, neurological conditions, begin in childhood:

 - Provisional Tic Disorder.

-It depends on the types of tics present (motor, vocal/phonic, or both) and the length of time that the tics have been present, as to which tic is diagnosed.
+The types of tics present (motor, vocal/phonic, or both) and the length of time that the tics have been active, determines which tic is diagnosed.
 Diagnosis must be determined by a medical professional.

 - eye blinking